- What Is Depression?

 About 5% to 10% of the general population gets depressed.
 However, rates of depression in people with HIV are as high as 60%.
 Women with HIV are twice as likely as men to be depressed.

-Depression can lead people to miss doses of their medication.
+Depression can lead people not stay engaged in their care, to miss appointments or doses of their medications.
 It can increase high-risk behaviors that transmit HIV infection to others.
-Depression might cause some latent viral infections to become active.
 Overall, depression can make HIV disease progress faster.
 It also interferes with your ability to enjoy life.
 A study in 2012 showed that patients with depression, especially women, were more likely to stop receiving care and to not achieve undetectable viral load.

 Depression often gets overlooked.
-Also, many HIV specialists have not been trained to recognize depression.
+Also, many HIV specialists have not been adequately trained to recognize or treat depression.
 Depression can also be mistaken for signs of advancing HIV.

 Symptoms of depression vary from person to person.
 Most health care providers suspect depression if patients report feeling blue or having very little interest in daily activities.
 If these feelings go on for two weeks or longer, and the patient also has some of the following symptoms, they are probably depressed:

+There are many causes of depression.
+Having the diagnosis of a chronic disease, like HIV infection or AIDS, can make depressive symptoms worse.
 Some medications used to treat HIV can cause or worsen depression, especially efavirenz (Sustiva).
 Diseases such as anemia or diabetes can cause symptoms that look like depression.
-So can drug use, or low levels of testosterone, vitamin B6 or vitamin B12.
+So can drug use, or low levels of testosterone, vitamin B6, or vitamin B12.

 Depression can be treated with lifestyle changes, alternative therapies, and/or with medications.
 Many medications and therapies for depression can interfere with your HIV treatment.
 Your health care provider can help you select the therapy or combination of therapies most appropriate for you.
-Do not try to self-medicate with alcohol or illegal drugs as these can increase depression and create additional problems.
+Do not try to self-medicate with alcohol or recreational drugs, as these can increase depression and create additional problems.

 Lifestyle changes can improve depression for some people.
 These include:

 Some people get good results from massage, acupuncture, or exercise.
-St. John's Wort is widely used to treat depression.
-However, it interferes with some HIV medications.
-Fact Sheet 729 has more about St. John's Wort.
-Be sure to tell your health care provider if you are taking St. John's Wort.
+St. John's wort is claimed to treat depression.
+However, St. John's wort was shown to be ineffective in treating depression and it interferes with some HIV medications.
+Fact Sheet 729 has more about St. John's wort.
+Be sure to tell your health care provider if you are taking St. John's wort.

-Valerian or Melatonin may help improve your sleep.
-Supplements of vitamins B6 or B12 can help if you have a shortage.
+Valerian or melatonin may help improve your sleep.
+Supplements of vitamins B6 or B12 can help if you have low levels of these vitamins.

-Some people with depression respond best to medication.
-Antidepressants can interact with ARVs.
+Some people with depression respond best to medications.
+Antidepressants can interact with some ARVs.
 They must be used under the supervision of a health care provider who is familiar with your HIV treatment.
 Protease inhibitors have many interactions with antidepressants.